MohanNellore/Electric-Vehicle-Analysis/README.md

 # 🔌 Electric Vehicle Analysis

-This project contains an exploratory data analysis (EDA) and visualization dashboard related to Electric Vehicle (EV) adoption.
-It aims to uncover trends in EV models, manufacturers, pricing, electric range, and geographic distribution using Python and Power BI.
+This project provides an exploratory data analysis (EDA) and interactive dashboard focused on Electric Vehicle (EV) adoption.
+It includes trends in models, manufacturers, pricing, electric range, and geographic distribution using Python and Power BI.

 ---